surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - The Standalone application works in FullScreen mode.
 Choose "Zoom/Enter Full Screen" to try.
 - The Oscillator Display uses the half rate filter to show the waveform, which shows a more accurate waveform in a couple of (high noise FM) cases.
+- Buttons on the oscilloscope and a few other places use correct hover-off color
+- Fix several points where the MSEG could generate or persist NaN values in the editor
+- Swapping macro modulators gesture participates in undo

 ## Code Factoring and Quality